 The waterfront has a mahimahi sculpture with the words “Dolphin (Mahimahi)” in Braille.

 The Ability Garden at the New Hanover County Arboretum • Wilmington

 The garden has a wide variety of tools to make gardening accessible to everyone, and the staff has experience working with people with physical and mental disabilities.

 Brunswick Town/Fort Anderson State Historic Site • Winnabow

 The ACCESS North Carolina program funded an accessible pathway to the fort and a boardwalk with a 40-foot-long bench around the fort.

-The updated version of ACCESS North Carolina is scheduled to be released this month.
-Copies will be available at any of the state’s nine welcome centers, or by phone at (919) 733-0390, or by email at firstname.lastname@example.org, or by mail at ACCESS North Carolina/NC DVRS at 2801 Mail Service Center Raleigh, N.C.
-27699-2801.
+The seventh edition of ACCESS North Carolina is available for download as a PDF here.
+Physical copies are available at any of the state’s nine welcome centers, by phone at (919) 733-0390, by email at email@example.com, or by mail at ACCESS North Carolina/NC DVRS at 2801 Mail Service Center Raleigh, NC 27699-2801.